dfrappart/dfrappart.github.io/_posts/2025-06-18-Still_more_on_Gateway_API.markdown

 ```

-Assuming the underlying kubernetes services exist (and the asdsociated apps), we would get sometghing like this.
+Assuming the underlying kubernetes services exist (and the associated apps), we would get something like this.

 ```bash